 The Company extensively practices delegation of authority across its team whichcreates effective checks and balances within the system to arrest all possible gaps.
 Theinternal audit team has access to all information in the organisation - this is largelyfacilitated by ERP implementation across the organisation.

 At start of the year Internal Audit Department prepares an Annual Audit Plan afterconsidering Business and Process Risks.
 The frequency of the audit is decided by riskratings of areas/functions.
 The audit plan is carried out by the internal team andreviewed periodically to include areas that have assumed significant importance in linewith the emerging industry trend and the aggressive growth of the Company.
 In additionthe company uses services of external expert firms including reputed accounting firms toconduct audit of few critical areas.

 Internal financial controls

 As per Section 134(5)(e) of the Companies Act 2013 the Directors have an overallresponsibility for ensuring that the Company has implemented a robust system and frameworkof internal financial controls.
-This provides the Directors with reasonable assuranceregarding the adequacy and operating effectiveness of controls with regards to reportingoperational and compliance risks.
-The Company has devised appropriate systems andframework including proper delegation of authority policies and procedures; effective ITsystems aligned to business requirements; risk-based internal audits; risk managementframework and a whistle blower mechanism.

 The Company has not accepted any fixed deposits from the public.
 Therefore it is notrequired to furnish information in respect of outstanding deposits under Non-bankingNon-financial Companies (Reserve Bank) Directions 1966 and Companies (Accounts) Rules2014.